-(h) Impairment of assets
+h.
+Impairment of assets

 Goodwill and intangible assets that have an indefinite useful life are not subject to amortisation and are tested annually for impairment, or more frequently if events or changes in circumstances indicate that they might be impaired.
 Other assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs to sell and value in use.
 For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash inflows which are largely independent of the cash inflows from other assets or groups of assets (cash generating units).
 Non financial assets other than goodwill that suffered an impairment are reviewed for possible reversal of the impairment at each reporting date.
+Adelaide Airport Limited Notes to the consolidated financial statements 30 June 2015 (continued)

-(i) Cash and cash equivalents
+i.
+Cash and cash equivalents